 Most frequent nature-based medicine questions and answers

-We conduct online video consultations through an application called Coviu.
+We conduct online video consultations.
 Here’s how to make the most of it:

 - Ask for help during your consultation if you need it

 DVA Card Holders may be eligible for medication and consultation rebates by the DVA.
 Patients must present a letter of support from their pain specialists.
-This is typically for chronic pain or chronic pain and associated conditions (eg. PTSD).
+This is typically for pain or associated conditions.
 Each case is assessed and funded by the DVA based on its own merit.
-To find out more: 1300 991 477.

-Medication is not generally covered by insurance as it is not on the Pharmaceutical Benefits Scheme.
-But we recommend consulting your private insurer to check your individual policy.
+Medication is not generally covered by insurance but we recommend consulting your private insurer to check your individual policy.

-- Allergic to any ingredient used in cannabinoid product
+- Allergic to any ingredient used in a nature-based product

 - Have unstable cardio-pulmonary disease or cardiovascular disease